 High Google impressions and low clicks might be a nice problem to have, but you need to increase those clicks, or Google will remove you from the top ten.

-What are Google impressions
+What are impressions on Google Search Console?

 What’s a good clickthrough (CTR) rate

 CTR is the rate at which the searchers click on your result after looking at it.
-On average, the first result on Google has a CTR of 31.7%, and in general the 1st result gets clicked 10x more than the 10th result, and positions 7-10 roughly have the same organic CTR.
+On average, the first result on Google has a CTR of 31.7%, and in general, the 1st result gets clicked 10x more than the 10th result, and positions 7-10 roughly have the same organic CTR.

 Below is a breakdown of the average CTR based on search position.